-- Glows amber while the main battery is being charged (AC adaptor connected). - Glows green when the main battery is fully charged. - Is unlit when the battery has discharged, the battery is not charging, or the AC adaptor is not plugged into the computer or AC outlet.

-Battery life and charge time may vary, depending upon power management settings, applications and features used.

-Flashes amber when the main battery charge is low and it is time to recharge the main battery or plug in the AC adaptor.
+- Glows amber while the main battery is being charged (AC adaptor connected). - Glows green when the main battery is fully charged. - Is unlit when the battery has discharged, the battery is not charging, or the AC adaptor is not plugged into the computer or AC outlet. - NOTE Battery life and charge time may vary, depending upon power management settings, applications and features used. - Flashes amber when the main battery charge is low and it is time to recharge the main battery or plug in the AC adaptor. - NOTE If the AC power light flashes amber during charging, either a battery pack is malfunctioning, or it is not receiving correct input from the AC power supply.